 6.10 Revocation - Normal Flow

-Procedure to revoke App-ID
+Procedure to revoke App-ID:

 One or more AEs register to CSEs of M2M service infrastructure.
-App-ID Registry provides necessary authorisations as part of returned metadata
+App-ID Registry provides necessary authorisations as part of returned metadata.

-A specific event triggers a decision by the App-ID Registry to revoke an App-ID value, therefore suspending access to all AEs sharing that App-ID
+A specific event triggers a decision by the App-ID Registry to revoke an App-ID value, therefore suspending access to all AEs sharing that App-ID.

-App-ID Registry informs M2M Service infrastructure about the decision to Revoke and App-ID
+App-ID Registry informs M2M Service infrastructure about the decision to Revoke and App-ID.

-M2M Service infrastructure may declare all AEs with the revoked App-ID value as suspended
+M2M Service infrastructure may declare all AEs with the revoked App-ID value as suspended.

-and 6.
-All requests from AEs with the revoked App-ID are denied service
+All requests from AEs with the revoked App-ID are denied service.